Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 Frequently Asked Questions

 Northeastern Washington is a historic mining area, where several metals smelters, numerous mines, and mills once dotted the landscape.
 As a result, the focus of the study is on metals, such as copper, cadmium, lead, and zinc.
 Historically, at least two smelters discharged slag to the river, including the Trail smelter.
 Slag is a granulated by-product of the smelting process that does not present a human health risk.
 It is a glass-like compound consisting primarily of silica, calcium, and iron, which contains small amounts of base metals including zinc, lead, copper, and cadmium.
 Today, slag is repurposed to make cement and other industrial repurposing.
 Slag does not present a human health risk.
-A key question being studied in the Upper Columbia River RI/FS is the potential bioavailability of metals entrapped in the slag matrix resident in sediments to very small organisms that live in sediments, known as benthic macroinvertebrates.
+A key question being studied in the Upper Columbia River RI/FS is the potential bioavailability of metals entrapped in the slag matrix resident in sediments in the upper reaches of the riverbed to very small organisms known as benthic macroinvertebrates that may live in those sediments, particularly the metals-sensitive subset of species that may be present.

-Properties were sampled in 2014, 2015, and 2017.
-All sampled properties have received their results via U.S. mail.
+All residential properties sampled prior to 2025 have received their results via U.S. mail.
 If your property is within the study area and you are unsure whether it has been sampled, you may contact EPA.

 Northeastern Washington is a historic mining area, where several metals smelters, numerous mines, and mills once dotted the landscape.
 As a result, the focus of the study is on metals, such as copper, cadmium, lead, and zinc.
 Historically, at least two smelters discharged slag to the river, including the Trail smelter.
 Slag is a granulated by-product of the smelting process that does not present a human health risk.
 It is a glass-like compound consisting primarily of silica, calcium, and iron, which contains small amounts of base metals including zinc, lead, copper, and cadmium.
 Today, slag is repurposed to make cement and other industrial repurposing.
 Slag does not present a human health risk.
-A key question being studied in the Upper Columbia River RI/FS is the potential bioavailability of metals entrapped in the slag matrix resident in sediments to very small organisms that live in sediments, known as benthic macroinvertebrates.
+A key question being studied in the Upper Columbia River RI/FS is the potential bioavailability of metals entrapped in the slag matrix resident in sediments in the upper reaches of the riverbed to very small organisms known as benthic macroinvertebrates that may live in those sediments, particularly the metals-sensitive subset of species that may be present.

-Properties were sampled in 2014, 2015, and 2017.
-All sampled properties have received their results via U.S. mail.
+All residential properties sampled prior to 2025 have received their results via U.S. mail.
 If your property is within the study area and you are unsure whether it has been sampled, you may contact EPA.